blackpr/play-prediction/docs/stories/EPIC_11_REAL_TIME_UPDATES__WEBSOCKET_.md

 **So that** I see the latest odds

 **Acceptance Criteria:**
-- [ ] Subscribe to market channel on detail page
+- [x] Subscribe to market channel on detail page
-- [ ] Update ProbabilityBar when prices change
+- [x] Update ProbabilityBar when prices change (via cache refresh)
 - [ ] Update TradeForm prices
 - [ ] Animate price changes
-- [ ] Unsubscribe on unmount
+- [x] Unsubscribe on unmount

 ---